A figtastic treat

 short rib photo by MJ Wickham

-For more figasmic recipes, check out Sondra’s stunning book, Plats du Jour; the girl & the fig’s Journey Through the Seasons in Wine Country
+For more of Sondra’s figasmic recipes, check out her stunning cookbook, Plats du Jour; the girl & the fig’s Journey Through the Seasons in Wine Country

 FREE APHRODISIAC NEWSLETTER